Manchahat/MvcCouche/MvcCouche/README.txt

 9:08
 finally find out how to navigate it added a new column for the about us page to show in he navgation

+creating a new class in th model file took a long while for adding the data i have added 7 properties in the couches file

+Id
+Price
+Color
+Weight
+Height
+Design and
+Country Of Origin